 Same in the Netherlands, where all the major parties agree the government needs to do more to reduce pollution and prevent people at the bottom of the social ladder from falling through the cracks.

 I’m not opposed to more government per se.
-I’ve argued that the United States should imitate countries in Northern Europe to improve its public services, particularly child and health care and housing.
+I’ve argued the United States should imitate policies in Northern Europe to improve child care, health care and housing.

 Joe Biden’s priority as president will be alleviating the COVID-19 pandemic, which the outgoing president, Donald Trump, has mismanaged.
 350,000 Americans are dead.
 Nearly 11 million are unemployed.
 Republicans were slow to approve the latest stimulus, which Trump, seemingly without consulting lawmakers of his own party, threatened to veto and then signed anyway.